 - Streaming makes it possible to update your configuration immediately (no waiting for the next polling cycle).

 - Uses less network traffic than polling at short intervals.
 Streaming does not send periodic requests.
 It opens the connection once and keeps it permanently open and remain ready to receive data.

-This is a premium option.
-If you wish to activate real-time streaming on your Kameleoon account, please contact your Customer Success Manager or send us an email at firstname.lastname@example.org.
+- This is a premium option that you must subscribe to.
+To activate real-time streaming on your Kameleoon account, contact your Customer Success Manager or email firstname.lastname@example.org.

 - The PHP SDK does not support streaming due to technical constraints.
 The PHP SDK currently can't listen for configuration updates in a non-blocking way because the PHP SDK does not persist between requests.
 Each request creates a new SDK instance that destroys itself as soon as it receives a response.